code-dot-org/code-dot-org/README.md

 # Build setup

 Below is a guide to setting up your workstation to develop for Code.org.
-You can do Code.org development OSX, Unbuntu, or Windows (running Ubuntu in a VM.)
-Unless you are strongly committed to Windows, choosing one of the other two platforms is probably a better idea because setup is more complicated and few developers use Windows.
+You can do Code.org development using OSX, Unbuntu, or Windows (running Ubuntu in a VM) Setup for Window is more complicated and relatively few developers use it.

 ## Install OS-specific prerequisites